silviomcandido/interIsoFoamEHD/README.md

 + Set the number of cells in the length and radial directions
 + Run blockMesh to generate a 2D "domain" mesh
-+ Run extrudeMesh to convert the mesh into a 2D axisymmetric mesh with wedge front and back patches
++ Run extrudeMesh to convert the mesh into a 2D axisymmetric mesh with wedge front and back patches (it is required to have the tool "wedgePlease" from https://github.com/krebeljk/wedgePlease)

 ### Initialisation
-+ In the field files in the 0 directory, set inlet values
++ In the field files in the "0" directory, set inlet values
-+ For example, in 0/U, set the inlet velocity Uinlet
++ For example, in "0/U", set the inlet velocity Uinlet
-+ Set the electrohydrodynamic properties in constant/transportProperties
++ Set the electrohydrodynamic properties in "constant/transportProperties"
++ The inlet flow rate and electric field can be easilly changed in the "Allrun.sh" using the "foamDictionary"

 ### Output
-+ Graph data of field values along the centreline are written to files in postProcessing/graph
++ Graph data of field values along the centreline are written to files in "postProcessing/"

 ## Cite
 [1] S. Cândido, J. C. Páscoa, On modal decomposition as surrogate for charge-conservative EHD modelling of Taylor Cone jets, International Journal of Engineering Science, 2023. https://doi.org/10.1016/j.ijengsci.2023.103947 \